LEARN TO explore

 When you finish editing and move to the next cell, it will automatically jump out of the editing mode, and appear on the right-hand side.

-To connect to the ADP you need to let Python know the address of the ADP and your credentials.
+To connect to the API you need to let Python know the address for the request and your credentials.

-Please replace yourName and yourPassword in the code block below with your ADP username and password.
-If you don’t have ADP credentials, please generate your credentials via ADP Access Dashboard.
+Please replace yourName and yourPassword in the code block below with your API Access username and password.
+If you don’t have credentials, please generate your credentials via API Access Dashboard or if you need guidance on creating your credentials, please refer to the tutorial here.

 WFS_USERNAME = 'yourName'